giellalt/lang-fit/fit.md

 * LEXICON Acronym-fit
-* XXX Acronym-fit-suf ;content  to be replaced with fit content
+* XXX Acronym-fit-suf ;  to be replaced with fit content